 - Learn how to better manage the relationship or terminate it

 Narcissistic parents consistently put their own needs above those of their children, lack the ability to emotionally connect with their child, are frequently critical and manipulative, and redirect attention to themselves.
-Some narcissistic parents are very withdrawn from their children, and others are smothering.
+Some narcissistic parents are very withdrawn and distant from their children, and others are intrusive and smothering.
 The negative impact to their children can be significant and long-lasting.
 Adult children of narcissistic parents often grow up to have distorted views of love, struggle with feelings of inadequacy, anxiety and depression, and challenges in their relationships.

 If you are a child of a narcissist I can help you to: